-Acupuncture is taking needles and placing those needles in specific points on the body or along certain channels on the body to activate the body's natural healing abilities.
-The needles can stimulate the acupuncture point, cause some STEM cell release, and cause a cascade of other events.
-Acupuncture allows the body to release its own endorphins for pain management, tissue relaxation and help with any underlying condition.
+Acupuncture is taking needles and placing those needles in specific points on the dog's body or along certain channels on the body to activate the body's natural healing abilities.
+The needles can stimulate the acupuncture point, and cause a cascade of other events.
+Acupuncture allows the body to release its own endorphins for pain management, tissue relaxation, and help with any underlying condition.

 There are different types of acupuncture.
 There's dry needle acupuncture, which is placing a single needle in a spot.
 There's electrical acupuncture, during which you take that needle and hook it to an electrical current to stimulate the area in that channel.
 There's aqua puncture, where you use medications like vitamin B12 or maybe some saline to put in the acupuncture spot.
 There's also pneumo acupuncture, where you can use air in certain areas to help build up muscle tissue.
 There is acupressure, in which you're using your thumb or your finger at an acupuncture spot.
 Some veterinarians do laser acupuncture, as you can use a laser to do the same thing as a needle can do.
 Also, there's another procedure called moxibustion.

 Moxibustion is where you take an herbal stick, the exact name for it is Artemisia vulgaris (it's shaped kind of like a cigar), and you light that.
 You put a needle in a patient along the back, and you hold that warm stick over that needle, and the heat goes down the needle into the body and helps warm up that area.
 As an alternative, you can just hold the stick over the area without the needle being there, being careful not to burn our patients, of course.
 But it's excellent for heating areas in the body that stay cold all the time, especially good for our old, arthritic patients to help warm up their joints.